 We also have to carry out all the admin duties at the back end of our business –

-You are responsible for a lot of things in your business, especially if you don’t outsource any of the work, so please give yourself some credit where it’s due by all means.
+You are responsible for a lot of things in your business, especially if you don’t do any outsourcing for any of the work, so please give yourself some credit where it’s due by all means.

-And of course, with any business website, we not only have to keep it running smoothly, but were also responsible for ensuring that it continues to work for us, converting visitors into subscribers, leads, and sales.
+And of course, with any business website, you not only have to keep it running smoothly, but you are also responsible for ensuring that it continues to work for you, converting visitors into subscribers, leads, and sales.

-That means keeping our services page up to date, our contact details up to date, terms of business information up to date, and as I mentioned earlier, doing most of the marketing and promotional work.
+That means keeping your services page up to date, your contact details up to date, terms of business information up to date, and as I mentioned earlier, doing most of the marketing and promotional work.

 In this post, I’m going to share with you 5 simple ways to make your business website look more professional so that you can continue attracting new traffic and visitors to your site and converting those visitors into raving fans, and customers.